WPS for Employers

 A commercial employer must inform the establishment owner about pesticide applications including the location, date, time, pesticide, REI, and any other pesticide specific information.
 If the information changes the agricultural employer must be informed.

-If you employ immediate family on your establishment they are exempt from several WPS provisions (see How to Comply with WPS manual, page 90) if the establishment is majority owned by the same family.
+If you employ immediate family on your establishment they are exempt from several WPS provisions (see How to Comply Manual page 90) if the establishment is majority owned by the same family.
 Immediate family includes the following:

 - Parents, stepparents, foster parents